atom/github/docs/how-we-work.md

 2. Capture the context of the change in an issue, which can then be prioritized accordingly within our normal channels.
     * Should we stop or delay existing work in favor of a refactoring?
     * Should we leave it as-is until we complete other work that's more impactful?
-3. When you're ready to begin refactoring, assign the issue to yourself and move it to "in progress" column on the [short-term roadmap project](https://github.com/atom/github/projects/8).
+3. When you're ready to begin refactoring, assign the issue to yourself and move it to "in progress" column on the current sprint project.
 4. Work in a feature branch in the `atom/github` repository and open a pull request to track your progress.
+Remember to add the pull request to the current sprint project board.
 5. Iteratively change code and tests until the change is complete and CI builds are green.
 6. Merge your own pull request and close the issue.